 As long as man has been dabbling in agriculture, rotating cover crops has been recognized as an important part of the process.
 Why rotate cover crops?
-It promotes better soil texture and drainage, better nutrient content, and reduces pest and disease issues.
+It promotes better soil texture and drainage, nutrient content, and reduces pest and disease issues.
 Cover crop rotation is specific to the types of crops you are growing and the individual needs of the soil.

 Why Rotate Cover Crops?

 Cover crops impart their nutrients when tilled into the soil.
 Their root systems can loosen the earth and reduce compaction.
 Some plants, such as clover and legumes, fix nitrogen in the soil which has been leached by heavy crops and irrigation.
 The rule, “right plant, right place” is very true with cover crops.
 Their individual attributes can enhance future crops through their soil contributions.